jon9314/axon/README.md

 ## Remote model fallback

 Axon can suggest prompts for hosted models like GPT-4o or Claude when the local LLM appears inadequate.
-The UI will display the generated prompt and provide a text area for pasting back the remote response.
-Press **Submit** after pasting to store the result in memory.
-For quick manual pasting you can run `python scripts/clipboard_watch.py` to monitor your clipboard.
+The UI displays the suggested model and a short reason explaining why the remote model fits the request.
+Copy the prompt shown in the UI, run it in your browser, then paste the response back and press **Submit** to store the result in memory.
+For quick manual pasting you can run `python scripts/clipboard_watch.py` to monitor your clipboard or invoke `python main.py clipboard-monitor`.

+The clipboard monitor relies on optional packages `pyperclip` and `keyboard`.
+Install them via `pip install pyperclip keyboard` if missing.

 ## Documentation